Mid Kent (constituency)

 Mid Kent was a parliamentary constituency in the county of Kent, which returned two Members of Parliament to the House of Commons of the Parliament of the United Kingdom.

 It was created for the 1868 general election, and abolished for the 1885 general election, when the three two-member constituencies (East Kent, Mid Kent and West Kent) were replaced by several new single-member constituencies: Ashford, Dartford, Faversham, Isle of Thanet, Medway, St Augustines, Sevenoaks and Tunbridge.

-A later single-member constituency called Mid Kent existed from 1983 to 1997.
+It was recreated for the 1983 general election from parts of the seats of Rochester and Chatham & Maidstone, and abolished for the 1997 general election.
+In this form, it returned one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom.

 Boundaries

 1868-1885: The Lathe of Aylesford, and the Lower Division of the Lathe of Scray.

+1983–1997: The City of Rochester-upon-Medway wards of Holcombe, Horsted, Lordswood, Luton, Walderslade, Wayfield, and Weedswood, and the Borough of Maidstone wards of Bearsted, Boxley, Detling, East, Harrietsham and Lenham, Hollingbourne, North, and Thurnham.

+The constituency was predominantly rural between the urban areas of Medway and Maidstone.